teloxide/teloxide/README.md

 teloxide = "0.1.0"
 ```

+ 3. Create a new bot using [@botfather](https://t.me/botfather), and after that you'll get a token in format `123456789:somemanyletters`.

 ## Writing your first bot
-First, create a new bot using [@botfather](https://t.me/botfather), and after that you'll get a token in format `123456789:somemanyletters`.

-Next, open `main.rs` file, because we're gonna write a ping-pong-bot!
+Open `main.rs` file, because we're gonna write a ping-pong-bot!

 ```rust
 use teloxide::prelude::*;